VyperGroup/aero/docs/CONTRIBUTING.md

 1. Type imports
 2. Config imports
-3. Standard Libraries (Runtime APIs)
+3. Standard libraries (Runtime APIs)
-4. External Libraries
+4. External libraries
-5. Internal Libraries
+5. Internal libraries

+> If there are multiple in each subcategory, then list whichever is used first

 ### Order of booleans